tianxianglan01/FirstJupyterNotebook/README.md

 # FirstJupyterNotebook

 Fork this, then clone it.
+Create a new jupyter notebook.
+Figure out how to use Pandas to answer the questions below.
 When you are finished with the analysis, commit it, and push it back to your fork.

-There is a CSV in here.
-Within in a new jupyter notebook answer the following questions.
+There is a CSV in here, `museums.csv`

 ## Questions about the data set

+Within in the new jupyter notebook answer the following questions.

 - Which city or state has the most museums per capita?
 - Which city or state has the least museums per capita?